 Please click here Admissions-policy-2017-18 for details and information.
 Please click here for the Lambeth Common Application Form

-St Mark’s Primary School currently has seven classes arranged according to age, from Reception through to Year 6.
+St Mark’s Primary School currently has eight classes arranged according to age, from Nursery through to Year 6.
 At present the maximum number of children admitted to any one class is 30.
-From September 2017 a new school Nursery will be opening which will offer up to the equivalent of 26 full time place.
 Children can be admitted to the Nursery soon after their third birthday.
 Full time places are available and will be allocated on the basis of the needs of children and families.
 Please complete the admission form below for admission to Nursery, Reception or for in-term admissions.

 An additional supplementary form will need to be signed by a Church Minister and accompany the Admissions Form.
 Supplementary Information Form